tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Rational Team Concert SCM

-IBM Rational Team Concert is collaborative lifecycle management software tool for systems and software development teams.
-It provides source control to manage source code, documents, and other artifacts that you want to place under version control and share with a team.
+IBM Rational Team Concert is collaborative lifecycle management software tool for systems and software developmentteams.
+It provides source control to manage source code, documents, and other artifacts that you want to place underversion control and share with a team.

 ---